7 Facts from our Genebase Review

 Review of Genebase Products

-The products offered by the company are divided into four categories: Lifestyle, Ancestry, Health and Disease, and Behavior and Traits.
-They are referred to as tess for ordering purposes, but are also noted as web apps.
+The company divides the products into four categories: Lifestyle, Ancestry, Health and Disease, and Behavior and Traits.
+They are referred to as tests for ordering purposes, but are also noted as web apps.
 If you have taken a single DNA test from one of the categories, you can purchase apps separately without taking another test.

 Review of Genebase Lifestyle: Diet & Fitness